QuentinRa/blog.quentinra.dev/info/android/index.md

 * To place an element in a **ConstraintLayout**, you need to add constraints to it.
 * If you give layout_width+height "0dp", android studio will match the constraint.
 If they are "0", then it basically means "fill".

+> You can attach a component to another in a constraint layout. click on one of the four circles on something, and link it ot the circle of another view.
+By doing so, constraint will be relative to the other view.
+And, moving the "parent" will move the child.

 > * You got options to do things faster using right-click.
 > * There is a search bar (ex: for attributes)